cpp-niel/cdv/mdsource/doc/elem.md

-The rectangle element is one of the most commonly used elements.
-It can be used as bars in bar charts, cells in heat maps, swatches in legends and much more.
+The rectangle element is a commonly used element.
+It can, for example, be used as bars in bar charts or cells in heat maps.

 ## swatch_legend.hpp